-How Donald Trump's Daring Diplomacy With Kim Jong Un Fell Apart
+Inside the Collapse of Trump’s Korea Policy

 Those discussions were intensive, but they weren’t especially fruitful.
 North Korean officials resisted including any language on denuclearization in the draft summit statement, arguing that it wasn’t necessary, because they were already carrying out the process, but the U.S. insisted that it be included, the former U.S. official familiar with North Korea policy told me.
 (Kim had already halted weapons tests and made a public show of blowing up his nuclear-test site.)
 In the end, the parties agreed to incorporate the cryptic “denuclearization of the Korean peninsula” phrasing contained in the declaration that came out of that spring’s meeting between the leaders of North and South Korea.

 That phrasing is intentionally unclear.
 The Americans take it to mean North Korea getting rid of its nuclear program.
-But for the North Koreans, it’s assumed to include the United States reciprocating Pyongyang’s denuclearization by withdrawing the “nuclear umbrella” it extends to its South Korean ally in the form of tactical nuclear weapons and nuclear-capable vessels and aircraft on the peninsula and in the surrounding region, which would likely necessitate an overhaul of America’s military presence in East Asia.
+But for the North Koreans, it’s assumed to include the United States reciprocating Pyongyang’s denuclearization by withdrawing the “nuclear umbrella” it provides to its South Korean ally in the form of extended-deterrence commitments and exercises that bring nuclear-capable vessels and aircraft to the peninsula and the surrounding region.
+Doing so would entail major changes to America’s military alliances and strategy in East Asia.

 Over the course of one momentous day in Singapore, Trump shook Kim’s hand, played him a faux movie trailer about the economic bounty awaiting a nuclear-free North Korea, and joined the North Korean leader in committing in writing to strive for peace and denuclearization.
 Unlike traditional leader-to-leader summits, Singapore was “meet and agree first and then fill out the details later,” Brooks said, adding that he felt this was a wise method, “given the personalities involved and their approach to central leadership, top-down decision making.”